Android-for-Python/Android-for-Python-Users/README.md

 ## Camera

-It is hard to get the Kivy Camera widget to work on Android, the OpenCV camera does not work on Android.
+It is hard to get the Kivy Camera widget to work on Android.
 Try the [Xcamera widget](https://github.com/kivy-garden/xcamera) from the Kivy Garden, or [kivy-anderoid-camera](https://github.com/alecvn/kivy-android-camera).
+For OpenCV try [Kivy-Android-Camera](https://github.com/tibssy/Kivy-Android-Camera).
 Also there is [Color blind camera](https://github.com/inclement/colour-blind-camera) and [zbarcam](https://github.com/kivy-garden/zbarcam).
 Another option is [CameraXF](https://github.com/Android-for-Python/CameraXF-Example), a turnkey full screen photo, video, and image analysis camera.

 ## Keyboard